bhas/react-teaching/react1-week1/notes.md

-# Why React and Next.js?
+## What is React?

-challenge with JS
+Challenges with JS (see [Why React](examples/why-react.md))
- - JS is imperative
- - JS is separate from HTML
- - JS becomes hard to maintain as code base grows

-What is React / JSX
+What is React/JSX

-html in javascript
+ * html in javascript

-thinking in components
+Thinking in components (class exercise)
+ * Reusable pieces of UI that looks and behaves similarly
+ * UI logically belonging together with a core function

 # What is Next.js

-what is a framework
+what is a framework vs library

 Setting up the Next App (Create-next-app)